Maddosaurus/MLT/README.md

 All package requirements can be installed via `pipenv install` (add `--dev` for development dependencies).

 Besides these, you will need copies of the *NSL-KDD* and *CICIDS2017* datasets stored in the subfolder `datasets`.
 The CICIDS2017 dataset is provided by the [University of New Brunswick](http://www.unb.ca/cic/datasets/index.html), while NSL-KDD can be obtained [freely on GitHub](https://github.com/defcom17/NSL_KDD).
 Additional datasets can be included analogous to these.

+## Documentation
+The current documentation can be found at [readthedocs.io](https://mlt.readthedocs.io/en/latest/).
+If you're intersted in manually building the API documentation, run `make html` in the `docroot` folder.
+This command will generate the full sphinx-doc for the project.
+You can view a local copy of the docs by running `cd docroot/_build/html && python -m http.server` from the project root.

 ## Workflow
 The general workflow is: